julowe/TrelloScrum/README.markdown

 Setup
 -----

-The orignal Scrum for Trello is a Chrome extension and you can install it via the Chrome Webstore, and was the wonderful source of this fork.
+The original Scrum for Trello is a Chrome extension and you can install it via the Chrome Webstore, and was the wonderful source of this fork.

 To install this fork/version, clone this repository and load the TrelloScrum folder as an unpacked extension.
 (Under chrome://extensions/ turn on developer mode, then click load unpacked extension and point to the cloned directory.)